-If you’ll be flying to your summer vacation destination, you might be a little bit nervous about possible turbulence.
+If you’ll be catching a flight for the Christmas holiday, you might be a little bit nervous about possible turbulence.

-Pilots do whatever they can to avoid turbulence — including changing the route to stay away from thunderstorms — but you should be prepared for at least a few bumps along the way.
+Pilots do whatever they can to avoid turbulence — including changing the route to stay away from storms — but you should be prepared for at least a few bumps along the way.

 Fear of flying is quite common, but don’t let your anxiety get the best of you!
 Follow these tips…